 Class Policies: As a student you are expected to attend all classes for which you are registered and will be accountable for all class work during an absence.
 Excessive absences or tardiness may result in a lowered grade or dismissal from the course.
-In addition, you are expected to complete all reading assignments, complete all homework assignments/projects and take all scheduled quizzes.
+In addition, you are expected to complete all reading assignments, complete all homework assignments/projects and take all scheduled exams.
 Reading assignments should be completed at home before attempting to work on your assignments in the Flex Lab.
 Assignments must be completed and submitted in the order listed on the syllabus.

-Computer gaming, checking your personal e-mail and surfing the Internet are not part of this course.
 When you are in this classroom, you need to be working on classroom activities only.
 All Web/Internet browsing will be specific to the course needs.
 All computer activity in this room is monitored.
 By taking this course, students agree to have their activity monitored while working in BU 404.
 This includes browsing the Web.

-Students are expected to turn off cell phones or set them to vibrate during class time.
+STUDENTS ARE EXPECTED TO TURN OFF CELL PHONES OR SET THEM TO VIBRATE DURING CLASS TIME.
 If you need to take a call, you must leave the classroom to do so.
 Students not abiding by these rules will be asked to leave the classroom.

-An important objective of this class is to maximize each student's opportunity to learn by working quietly in class.
-You are required to show respect to your instructor and fellow classmates-be courteous and considerate of each other at all times.
+An important objective of this class is to maximize each student's opportunity to learn by working quietly.
+You are asked to show respect, be courteous and considerate of each other at all times.
 Disrespectful or disruptive behaviors will not be tolerated.
-Use of inappropriate behavior or language can result in dismissal from class.
+USE OF INAPPROPRIATE BEHAVIOR OR LANGUAGE CAN RESULT IN DISMISSAL FROM CLASS.